 Music and Technology are becoming increasingly integrated, and it is now essential for anyone interested in pursuing musical activities to be familiar with the tools and techniques of music technology.
 Music educators are expected to teach MIDI Sequencing and Digital Production classes at the middle and high school levels.
 Increasingly, both professional and amateur musicians findthe affordability of sound recording equipment and editing software make it possible to create their own home recording studios.

 This certificate will allow both music majors and non-music majors to augment their area of study by developing skills and experience in the field of music technology.
-Contact the Office of Enrollment Services for additional information.
+Contact the David L. Kaufman Center for Enrollment for additional information.

 Certificate Requirements: Music Technology and Sound Recording